 Hikvision believes it is crucial for industry leaders to work together to understand cybersecurity risks and to take measures to meet those challenges for the IoT industry.

-“The surveillance industry originally relied on analogue technology which operated on private networks.
+“The video security industry originally relied on analogue technology which operated on private networks.
 In those days, the industry focused on product cost, performance, and ease of use.
-As the industry has transformed from analogue and isolated to digital and networked, we have seen the benefits that the digital and networking revolution brings to the surveillance industry.
-However, we have also witnessed the spread of various types of malicious cybersecurity attacks from the Internet to the surveillance industry,” said Bin Wang, Chief Officer at Hikvision Network and Information Security Laboratory and Network Security Department.
+As the industry has transformed from analogue and isolated to digital and networked, we have seen the benefits that the digital and networking revolution brings to the video security industry.
+However, we have also witnessed the spread of various types of malicious cybersecurity attacks from the Internet to the video security industry,” said Bin Wang, Chief Officer at Hikvision Network and Information Security Laboratory and Network Security Department.

-The Hikvision cybersecurity white paper outlines current security threats for the Internet of Things, and for network and information security in the surveillance industry.
+The Hikvision cybersecurity white paper outlines current security threats for the Internet of Things, and for network and information security in the video security industry.
 It explores the product security lifecycle and product security research to protect user data in comprehensive ways, and safeguard assets from common cyber threats.

 Hikvision is committed to supporting and adhering to internationally recognized cybersecurity standards and best practices.
 Hikvision actively supports industry research efforts to increase network defense capabilities.
 It is dedicated to using and improving open and transparent methods so that customers and users can assess Hikvision’s cybersecurity capabilities.